alex-bochkarev/bochkarev.io/content/tools/2019-09-23-cluster_messages.md

 ![Creating a bot in Telegram](botfather.png#half-shadow)

 Now, we need to do the only piece of magic in the whole process.
 Find your bot by the username you have just given it (for example, I have typed `@ab_wintermute_bot` into the "Search" field in the Telegram app).
 Open a chat and tell it `/start`.
 I also needed to tell something else -- like, `test`.
 The thing will listen but will not respond (obviously, since we haven't implemented anyone who could respond).
-We need this to obtain a so called "chat ID": now, open up your browser and open the URL: `https://api.telegram.org/botAAA:BBB/getUpdates`, replacing *AAA:BBB* with your "token ID" given by the `BotFather`.
+We need this to obtain a so called "chat ID"[^fn:auto]: now, open up your browser and open the URL: `https://api.telegram.org/botAAA:BBB/getUpdates`, replacing *AAA:BBB* with your "token ID" given by the `BotFather`.
 Look for the `chat id` and write it down somewhere:

 ![Chat ID](chat_id.png#half-shadow)